John Anderson, 1st Viscount Waverley: War time

 In 1941, Anderson began courting Ava Wigram, the daughter of the historian John Edward Courtenay Bodley, and the widow of Ralph Wigram, a senior civil servant who served in the British Embassy in Paris during the 1930s and died in 1936.
 Their only child, Charles, was born severely disabled in 1929.
 Anderson arranged with King George VI for himself and Ava to be married in the Chapel Royal at St James's Palace.
 The ceremony was officiated by Edward Woods, the Bishop of Lichfield; Alastair Anderson was the best man; and while John's father felt that he was too old to travel, Mary and Katie Anderson were there, as was William Paterson.
 The newlyweds spent their honeymoon at Polesden Lacey.
-They now owned three houses between them, so they sold them and bought the Mill House at Isfield in September 1942.
+They now owned three houses between them, so they sold them and bought the Mill House at Isfield, East Sussex in September 1942.

 As Lord President of the Council, Anderson was the minister responsible for several scientific organisations, including the Department of Scientific and Industrial Research, the Agricultural Research Council and the Medical Research Council.
 In August 1941, Anderson became the cabinet minister responsible for the oversight of the British project to build an atomic bomb, known as the Tube Alloys project.
 A special section of the Department of Scientific and Industrial Research was created to manage it, under the leadership of Wallace Akers.
-Anderson negotiated cooperation with the Americans at the Second Washington Conference in June 1942, but after the establishment of the Manhattan Project later that year cooperation broke down.
+Anderson negotiated cooperation with the United States at the Second Washington Conference in June 1942, but after the establishment of the Manhattan Project later that year cooperation broke down.
 In response to a request from the Americans, Anderson flew to Washington, D.C., on 1 August 1943 for negotiations with James B. Conant and Vannevar Bush.
 He had to reassure the Americans that Britain's interest was in winning the war, and not in profits to be made from nuclear energy afterwards.
 He then moved on to Canada for negotiations with officials there.
 The culmination of his efforts was the signing of the Quebec Agreement on 19 August 1943, which paved the way for the British contribution to the Manhattan Project.
 In 1945 Anderson was elected a Fellow of the Royal Society under Statute 12, which covered those who "rendered conspicuous service to the cause of science, and whose election would be of signal benefit to the Society".